A close-up view of the multiple gas personal sensor is shown. The interface shows the level of the 5 gases being monitored.

 Multi-Gas Personal Monitor

 A multi-gas personal monitor warns users of hazardous gas present in their working environment.
 It has the capability to monitor up to five gases at a time with its four gas sensors, one being a dual sensor.
-We had the opportunity to mechanically, electrically, and aesthetically design the entire product family–the hand-held monitor, single charger, add-on pump, and gang calibrator-charger.
+We had the opportunity to design and engineer an entire suite of products relating to a multi-gas personal monitor, including the monitor itself, a single charger, an add-on pump, and a gang calibrator-charger.

-One of the biggest challenges with this project was creating a high-contrast, high-resolution, wide temperature range display that met intrinsically safe requirements.
+One of the biggest challenges of this project was meeting the complex requirements of a high-contrast, high-resolution, wide temperature range display that was still compliant with intrinsic safety requirements.
 We accomplished this feat by designing a custom display.
-Another successful accomplishment was within the gang calibrator-charger; we re-designed the manifold to significantly reduce the number of tubes used from 30 to eight.
+Another successful accomplishment was our re-design of the manifold in the gang calibrator-charger.
+We were successfully able to reduce the number of tubes in the manifold from 30 all the way down to 8.

 Featured